John Papas: Elite Football Clinics

-Papas is the founder of the Elite Football Clinic, a training camp for high school players.
-In June 2019, more than 2500 footballers from 43 states attended Elite clinics at Tufts University, Pomona College, and Christopher Columbus High School.
+Papas is the founder of the Elite Football Clinic, a training camp for high school players to be coached and recruited by national programs.
+It was the first camp of its kind ever run.
+In June 2019, more than 2500 footballers from 43 states attended Elite clinics at Tufts University, Pomona College, and Christopher Columbus High School, making it the biggest football camp in the country.
+In 2025, 14 current NFL coaches and front office people were former Elite Football Clinic Coaches, including Lou Anarumo (Colts), Shane Waldron (Jaguars), Liam Coen (Jaguars), George Godsey (Ravens) and Chris Shea (Chiefs).
 He occasionally comments on football in the media.

 The LEAGUE

 Papas is the founder and director of The Elite High School Football League, aka The LEAGUE.
 The LEAGUE was founded in 2021 during the COVID-19 pandemic and has continued to grow throughout New England.
 It is one of the only independent football leagues in the country and allows high school players to play more football outside of their fall seasons, thus affording them more recruiting opportunities.